uw-cmg/MAST/MAST/doc/source/16_2_0_0_whatsnew.rst

 **Additions:**

-* A charge-density-based pathfinding method has been added as an alternative to linear interpolation for NEBs.
-See :doc:`3_1_2_ingredients`.
-* A 14-frequency concentrated diffusion model has been added to the Diffusion Coefficient post-processing tool.
-See :doc:`6_0_postprocessingtools`.
+None.

 **Fixes:**

-* Fixes to atom indexing.
 * MAST is now compatible with pymatgen 4.X.X
+* Major fixes have been made to atom indexing.

 **Changes for users:**